swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/compound_data_types.md

    ...:     print item
 ```

-Dictionaries are only a little bit different because they contain both keys and values:
+Again, dictionaries are a little different:

 ```
 In [10]: for item in data_dict.keys():